Causal inference for calibrated scaling interventions on time-to-event processes: Intervention framework and target parameters

-\begin{remark}[Maximal susceptible fraction.] $L^a(P)$ as defined in Lemma \ref{lemma:shape:Psi:z:alpha} is the maximal population fraction that can ever experience a type-$z$ event under any finite multiplicative scaling of the $z$-hazard.
-In particular, subjects with $\Lambda^z(\tau\mid\F_{\tau-})=0$ cannot be made to experience a $z$-event by any finite $\alpha$.
+The proof is found in Supplementary Appendix A. We refer to $L^a(P)$ as defined in Lemma \ref{lemma:shape:Psi:z:alpha} is the \textit{maximal population fraction} that can ever experience a type-$z$ event under any finite multiplicative scaling of the $z$-hazard.
+In particular, subjects with $\Lambda^z(\tau\mid\F^a_{\tau-})=0$ cannot be made to experience a $z$-event by any finite $\alpha$.
 The condition $L^a(P)<1$ indicates that for some covariate strata the $z$-hazard is degenerate at zero; this is analogous to a violation of positivity/support for an intervention that would create $z$-events in those strata.
-Small $L^a(P)$ means the scaling intervention has limited capacity to change population $z$ risk. \end{remark}
+Small $L^a(P)$ means the scaling intervention has limited capacity to change the population $z$ risk.